INSPIRE data sets and services for a pan-European gazetteer (for the European ODP)

 Please let me to know if your team (or/and MIG) be interested to learn more about ELF and ELF GeoLocator.
 We could organise a short webinar/webmeeting on this, or could demonstrate the application/content during the INSPIRE conference in Lisbon.

-#16 Updated by Sulev Õitspuu about 5 years ago
+#16 Updated by Sulev Õitspuu over 5 years ago

 I updated latest Excel file (20150415_INSPIRE_geographical_names_sources_assessment_ELF.xlsx) and uploaded with new name: 20150611_INSPIRE_geographical_names_sources_assessment_ELF_(EE).xlsx .